veeCan54/03-Route53DNSSECImplementation/README.md

 The key is scheduled to be deleted within the period specified.
 ![Alt text](https://github.com/veeCan54/03-Route53DNSSECImplementation/blob/main/images/pendingDeletion.png)

-# Summary:
+# Summary:<a name="summary"></a>
 **What did I learn?**
 1. How DNSSec works, what are the different keys involved.
 2. How to enable DNSSec in a zone and establish a chain of trust.
 3. How to view the DS records in the parent TLD zone.

 **Mistakes?**
 1. I am not aware of any mistakes however, word of caution: **Disabling DNSSec in a production environment needs to be done after taking into consideration the TTL of the parent zone.
-Otherwise it could cause disruption of traffic to our site**.
+Otherwise it could cause disruption of traffic to our site**. ***DNSSec adds an extra layer on top of DNS, for security so why would we want to disable it?
+Would we disable it temporarily for key rotation?***

 **TODO**
+1. Research, find out more about use cases for disabling DNSSec and under what circumstances would it need to be done.
 CloudFront and DNS integration.